-Lemon glaze icing that’s easy and is the perfect glaze for cakes or cookies!
-Just powdered sugar and lemon juice with a few secret touches.
+Lemon Glaze that's so easy and is perfect for cakes or cookies!
+Just five ingredients with a few secret touches.

-Lemon lovers and even non-lemon lovers like this Lemon Glaze Recipe.
-It’s the perfect way to perk up almost any dessert that might seem a little plain: just whip up some of this lemon glaze for cake or whatever you want to serve it on and drizzle right over the top.
+Everyone loves this Lemon Glaze.
+It's the perfect way to perk up almost any dessert that might seem a little plain: just whip up some of this glaze for cake or whatever you want to serve it on and drizzle right over the top.

-This lemon glaze icing has just enough tartness to balance the sweetness from the confectioner’s sugar to give your desserts a wonderful lemon pop!
+There's just enough tartness in the glaze to balance the sweetness from the confectioner's sugar to give your desserts a wonderful lemon pop!

 - Fresh Lemons